veereshnm/dibk/chpt4.md

 ### 4.1.2 Using a DI Container in a Composition Root

+- **Pure DI vs Containers:**
-While Pure DI is ideal for learning, containers like Autofac, Simple Injector, or Microsoft.Extensions.DependencyInjection simplify large graphs.
-The container is configured in the Composition Root, registering types and resolving the root object.
+  - Pure Dependency Injection (DI) is ideal for learning.
+  - Containers like Autofac, Simple Injector, or Microsoft.Extensions.DependencyInjection simplify managing large dependency graphs.

-Example workflow:
+- **Container Configuration:**
+  - Configured in the **Composition Root**.
+  - Involves registering types and resolving the root object.

+- **Example Workflow:**
-1. Register abstractions and implementations.
+  1. Register abstractions and their implementations.
   2. Resolve the root service.
-3. Let the container handle transitive dependencies.
+  3. The container handles transitive dependencies automatically.

+- **Key Notes from Authors:**
+  - Containers **do not eliminate** the need for a Composition Root.
+  - They **automate** certain parts of it.
-The authors note: Containers don't change the need for a Composition Root; they just automate parts of it.
-Misuse can lead to anti-patterns (covered in Chapter 5).
+  - **Misuse** of containers can lead to anti-patterns (discussed in Chapter 5).

 ### 4.1.3 Example: Implementing a Composition Root using Pure DI